Back to Glossary

 AI Terms

-What is Cognitive Computing?
+What Cognitive Computing means

 Cognitive computing brings human-like reasoning to file organization, enabling systems to understand context, make nuanced decisions, and adapt to complex organizational requirements that go beyond simple rules or pattern matching.

-How Cognitive Computing Works
+Cognitive Computing in practice

 These systems combine multiple AI technologies including natural language processing, machine learning, knowledge representation, and reasoning engines to mimic human cognitive processes in understanding and organizing information.